mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This document introduces a mapping of the Real-time Transport Protocol (RTP) to the QUIC transport protocol.
-RoQ allows the use of QUIC streams and QUIC datagrams to transport real-time data, and thus, the QUIC implementation MUST support QUIC's datagram extension, if RTP packets should be sent over QUIC datagrams.
+RoQ allows the use of QUIC streams and QUIC DATAGRAMs to transport real-time data, and thus, the QUIC implementation MUST support QUIC's DATAGRAM extension, if RTP packets are to be sent over QUIC DATAGRAMs.

 {{!RFC3550}} specifies that RTP sessions need to be transmitted on different transport addresses to allow multiplexing between them.
 RoQ uses a different approach to leverage the advantages of QUIC connections without managing a separate QUIC connection per RTP session.
-QUIC does not provide demultiplexing between different flows on datagrams but suggests that an application implement a demultiplexing mechanism if required.
-An example of such a mechanism would be flow identifiers prepended to each datagram frame as described in {{Section 2.1 of ?I-D.draft-ietf-masque-h3-datagram}}.
+{{!RFC9221}} does not provide demultiplexing between different flows on DATAGRAMs but suggests that an application implement a demultiplexing mechanism if required.
+An example of such a mechanism would be flow identifiers prepended to each DATAGRAM frame as described in {{Section 2.1 of ?I-D.draft-ietf-masque-h3-datagram}}.
 RoQ uses a flow identifier to replace the network address and port number to multiplex many RTP sessions over the same QUIC connection.

 An RTP application is responsible for determining what to send in an encoded media stream, and how to send that encoded media stream within a targeted bitrate.